{{ 'ml-label-loading-course' | message }}

 According to the Right Triangle Similarity Theorem, the two triangles formed by the altitude are similar to

-Applying the Properties of Equality, the proportion above can be rewritten without fractions.
+Note that for any two pairs of corresponding sides a similar proportion can be obtained.
+Now, applying the Properties of Equality, the proportion can be rewritten without fractions.

 Example